pierre-haessig/convex-storage-loss/Literature_review.md

 **Refute** the justification criteria of [2] and [7] to relax the storage model.

 Cites (Li Z. 2016 ToPS), but do not refute it.

+Content: compare, on two examples, the optimization result with and without the Mixed Integer complementarity constraint (MILP vs LP).

 Introduction:
 > In [3], [6], the authors showed that a relaxed storage operational model